RVirmoors/rvirmoors.github.io/_posts/2020-05-01-libtorch-max-external.md

 and not after.

-Anyway, it's now on [GitHub](https://github.com/RVirmoors/simplemsptorch-) in two flavours: one is the standard C example from the SDK, and the other is the C++ bridge that I regularly use.
+Anyway, it's now on [GitHub](https://github.com/RVirmoors/simplemsptorch-) in two flavours: one is the standard C example from the SDK, and the other is the C++ bridge that I regularly use.[^3]

 Now, should you use these for development?
 Probably not, unless you're some LibTorch *and* Max SDK wizard (in which case, what are you doing reading this?
 I should be learning from you!).
 So far I've only